 Table 1 compares the advantages and disadvantages of heterogeneous and homogenous catalysts in CDO reaction.
 For homogeneous catalysis, organometallics are the most common catalyst used for CDO reaction due to its simplicity, economically cheap, and highly active physiochemical properties as presented in Table 1 [6].
-On the contrary, heterogeneous catalysts are more susceptible to metal leaching and causing product fouling or sintering of oxide supports such as $TiO_2$ , $Al_2O_3$ , $PtO_2$ due to condensation of the polar-polar substrate and catalyst surface cascades.
-Despite the homogenous catalysts, the separation of homogeneous catalysts from the product stream is rather cumbersome and usually incurs additional operational costs [6, 9, 10].
+On the contrary, heterogeneous catalysts are more susceptible to metal leaching and causing product fouling or sintering of oxide supports such as TiO2, Al2O3, PtO2 due to condensation of the polar-polar substrate and catalyst surface cascades.
+Despite the homogenous catalysts are fully exempted from the typical limitations encountered by the heterogeneous catalysts, the separation of homogeneous catalysts from the product stream is rather cumbersome and usually incurs additional operational costs [6, 9, 10].
 As a result, little effort has been dedicated to the development of homogeneous CDO systems, especially for both acid and hydrogenating metals precursors in homogeneous molecular dispersed phase.
 Hence, this review paper exclusively focuses on the application of novel heterogeneous catalysis in CDO of plants oils and fatty acids.